hackthedev/dcts-shipping/README.md

 ## Licensing
 While the code itself is open-source i dont plan to license it (maybe in the future until i find a license).
 As long as its not used for commercial use or re-published _(e.g. editing it and releasing it with the same or different name; forks etc are fine ofc)_ i really dont mind it.
-Its similar to WinRAR where they tolerate the personal use of it despite the trial being over.
 If you have questions feel free to contact me.

 <br>